ropensci/plater/README.md

 Now you can easily whip up some plate layouts describing the details of your experiment, and the experimental data itself, and pop it into a tidy form with no trouble.

+To make it even easier, if you have multiple plates in an experiment, use `read_plates()` to read them all in and combine them into a single data frame.

 Seeing your data
 ----------------